MadScrewdriver/qsketchmetric/docs/tutorials/Rendering your first parametric DXF file.rst

 .. note::
     To see how to parametrize a drawing, see :ref:`parametrization-section`.

 We can see it is a parametric drawing of a chalice.
-To render it needs variable ``h`` that stands for height of the chalice.
+To render, it needs variable ``h`` that stands for height of the chalice.
 Let's set it to ``50``::

         variables = {'h': 50}